VineethReddy02/vineeth-web/content/post/gRPC.md

 We may ask server what API's do you have?
 That's reflection.

 We want reflection for two reasons
- - Having servers "expose" which endpoints are available.
+ - Having servers expose which endpoints are available.
  - Allowing command line interfaces (CLI) to talk to our server without preliminary .proto file.

 The below code snippet allows to expose endpoints of the respective server.